How to become

 Apprenticeship

-You'll need a qualification in the subject you want to teach.
-Employers will be looking for relevant up-to-date industry experience.
+You'll need a qualification in the subject you want to teach, for example, IT skills.

 Entry requirements